 Do you feel that your employees seem motivated when they first begin working, then begin to falter as time goes on?
-How can this problem be absolved?
+Here are six ways to motivate employees:

 Research from the Harvard Business School as well as others has found that the following tips can help motivate employees.
 Maslow’s hierarchy of needs should also be considered, which proposed that motivation is the result of a person's attempt at fulfilling five basic needs.